EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 - Attach at least one of the following documents:

-- Notice of Eviction Date
+- Notice of Eviction Date from the Sheriff

 - Warrant of Restitution/Warrant for Possession